Kaltsoon/nosql/material/3-mongo-operations.md

 2. Display the total number of book copies in the library.
 Hint: [$sum](https://www.mongodb.com/docs/manual/reference/operator/aggregation/sum/) operator
 3. Display the number of books by each author
 4. Display the number of book copies by each author
-5. Display the number of book copies in the "Fantasy" category.
+5. Display the number of book copies in the "Romance" category.
 Hint: [$match](https://www.mongodb.com/docs/manual/reference/operator/aggregation/match/) operator

 > [!IMPORTANT]
 > Exercise 6 👨‍💻: Save the mentioned five queries to the submission file.